-Hypotheses play a strong role in the scientific method where you formulate a question, create a hypothesis, make a testable prediction, test, and then analyze the data.
+Hypotheses play a strong role in the scientific method, the process that acts as the foundation of scientific exploration.
+After formulating a question, a scientist must create a hypothesis, a potential answer to the question.
+They then make a testable prediction, test, and analyze the data.
 Even then, a hypothesis needs to be tested and retested many times before it is generally accepted in the scientific community as being true.

 In either case, the theories then need to withstand the rigors of testing and retesting.
-After a theory proves itself overtime, it is accepted into the scientific community as being correct.
-In many cases, these theories are the groundwork on which other theories are built on.
-An example is general/special relativity, these theories lay the foundation for many, many other theories and equations (such as Hubble’s law and the Schwarzschild radius).
+After a theory proves itself over time, it is accepted by the scientific community as being correct.
+In many cases, these theories form the foundation upon which other theories are built.
+An example are Einstein’s theories of general and special relativity.
+These theories lay the foundation for many, many other theories and equations (such as Hubble’s law and the Schwarzschild radius).

-Note: In cases like relativity, since the math always works out, the likelihood of that happening is very, very small.
-Rather, relativity will probably be proven a smaller piece in a lager more complete theory scientists hypothesize about called Grand Unification – but that is a post for another time.
+If relativity were ever overturned, it would cause a ripple effect throughout many other areas of science.
+However, since the math always works out in the case of relativity, the likelihood of that happening is very, very small.
+Relativity will most likely prove to be a smaller piece in a lager, more complete theory scientists hypothesize about called Grand Unification, but that is a post for another time.

-Scientific laws are short, sweet, and always true.
-Many times laws are expressed in a single expression.
-Laws cannot ever be shown to be wrong (that is why there are many theories and few laws).
 Laws are accepted as being universal and are the cornerstones of science.
-If a law were ever to be shown false, then any science built on that law would also be wrong.
+They must never be wrong (that is why there are many theories and few laws).
+If a law were ever to be shown false, any science built on that law would also be wrong.

 Examples of scientific laws (also called “laws of nature”) include the laws of thermodynamics, Boyle’s law of gasses, the laws of gravitation.

 Theories Versus Laws

 A law isn’t better than a theory, or vice versa.
 They’re just different, and in the end, all that matters is that they’re used correctly.